olneykimberly/PMI/README.md

 # PMI
+A fresh perspective: Effect of post-mortem interval on cell type transcriptomic expression of WT and tau (PS19) mouse brains.

 Single nuclues (sn)RNAseq of Mus musculus (mouse) brains that were either harvested fresh (0 hours) or stored in the refrigerator for 3 hours to mimic a typical human post mortem interval (PMI).
 The goal of this experiment is to identify differentially expressed genes (DEGs) within brain cell types between experimental groups: 3 hours versus fresh (0 hours).